slatedocs/slate/source/index.md

 		<tr>
 			<td>Email</td>
 			<td>gcem</td>
 			<td>Email address associated to the Google Checkout account.
-It correpsonds to the "email" element.</td>
+It corresponds to the "email" element.</td>
 			<td>No</td>
 		</tr>
 	</table>